LWV of Michigan Logo

 • The Bottom Line

-Since MI only keeps one “principal address” on record for your driver’s license and your voter registration, if you change one, you’ll change them both.
+If you are a Michigan resident, MI only keeps one “principal address” on record for your driver’s license and your voter registration.
+If you change one, you’ll change them both.
 You can tell where you’re expected to vote if your driver’s license is current.
-NOTE: Changes are coming to this law in 2024.

 For more information, visit MichiganVoting.org.